 Daniela Melchior stars as Ratcatcher 2, the hypersomniac daughter to an original Batman villain called Ratcatcher, who is played here for a few brief poignant moments by Taiki Waititi.
-Even though her character is written from scratch for this movie, Daniela brings a humanity and heart to what could’ve been the most shallow of paper-thin placeholders.
+(Wait – isn’t Taika a director on the Marvel side of the universe?
+Are there no more fucken actors?!)
+Even though Daniela’s character is written from scratch for this movie, she brings a humanity and heart to what could’ve been the most shallow of paper-thin placeholders.

 If THE SUICIDE SQUAD is about villains, then surely the biggest villain of all is the united states government.
 Not in a simple “hey, we install dictators in other countries” kind of way – which is bad enough – but in a layered, ambiguous, insidious, anti-society, anti-human manner.
 (Oh you mean republiKKKan?)
 The film illustrates how a banana republic works by showing us the handsome dictator of Corto Maltese and his ugly policies – and by the time we realize it’s an analog for the United States with brown faces, “freedom fighters” are rebelling against the fascist government by BREAKING INTO THE PRESIDENT’S HEADQUARTERS to stop the new president from being sworn in [sideways look at January 6th].